auesugui/prompts/README.md

 # Pragmatic Coordination with Limited Domain Knowledge

-Given your realistic constraints, here's a pragmatic approach to coordinate with your subagents while working with limited domain knowledge:
+A pragmatic approach to coordinate with your subagents while working with limited domain knowledge:

 ## Create a "Just-in-Time" Knowledge Discovery Framework